serenity4/OpenType.jl/README.md

 ## Status

 This is currently a work in progress.
-Potential users are encouraged to look at the tests and at the source code for more information, but know that this library is not yet raedy for use.
+Curious developers are encouraged to look at the tests and at the source code for more information, but know that this library is not yet ready for use.